-Remember that everyone is different and the best way to find the foods that work well for you are to test the waters out yourself.
+Remember that everyone is different and the best way to find the foods that work well for you is to test the waters out yourself.
 While one food may trigger problems for you, someone else with digestive struggles may tolerate it fine.
 When I started eating a plant-based diet, I plunged in with excitement and learned a few tips for helping my digestion in the process.
 Here are some tips I’ve learned that you can experience and enjoy for yourself too:

 1. Start With the Basics

 While there are amazing and fun vegan products on the market that replace animal products such as cheese, ice cream, milk, and meat – the truth is that these processed versions can be taxing to the digestive system at first unless you’re used to eating them.
 Many are often filled with certain fillers, gums, and stabilizers that many people find are hard to digest.
-Instead of consuming vegan processed foods, just start with the basics and go for more greens, fruits, veggies, easy-to-digest grains (such as quinoa, millet, gluten-free oats, amaranth and rice) over gluten-containing grains like wheat barley and rye.
+Instead of consuming vegan processed foods, just start with the basics and go for more greens, fruits, veggies, easy-to-digest grains (such as quinoa, millet, gluten-free oats, amaranth, and rice) over gluten-containing grains like wheat barley and rye.
 If you’re a fan of vegan protein powders like myself, always opt for one that’s free of additives, sugar, and gluten for optimal digestion as well.

 2. Eat Legumes With Ease and Caution